-"What the?" is an entirely appropriate response to what is presented in the January 1, 2007, Watchtower, study article, "The First Resurrection" ―Now Under Way!
-Regarding your concern, the article makes this statement, on pages 27-28:
+A: Do "resurrected anointed ones" communicate "divine truths today" to the Watchtower Society's governing body?
+That seems like a strange claim to make, but that is indeed what is presented in the January 1, 2007 Watchtower, study article, "The First Resurrection" ―Now Under Way!
+The article makes this statement, on pages 27-28:

 10 Can we say more precisely when the first resurrection begins?
 An interesting clue is found at Revelation 7:9-15, where the apostle John describes his vision of "a great crowd, which no man was able to number."
 The identity of that great crowd is revealed to John by one of the 24 elders, and these elders represent the 144,000 joint heirs with Christ in their heavenly glory.
 (Luke 22:28-30; Revelation 4:4) John himself had a heavenly hope; but since he was still a man on earth when the elder spoke to him, in the vision John must represent anointed ones on earth who have not yet received their heavenly reward.